Tambini/Plane-and-simple/README.md

 ### Future Features:
 - Incorporate a map with pin points that you can click on for specific cities
--  Add more items in the profile, activies, close by cities, city walks, etc
+-  Add more items in the profile, activities to do in the city, close by cities, city walks, articles about the city